rtCamp/docs.rtcamp.com/rtmedia/support-2/developer-program/index.markdown

 ---
-title: Request a feature
+title: Request a Feature
 ---

-Many of the requests on our support forum (& contact form) involve building/developing a custom feature within our existing plugin.
+Many of the requests on our support forum (& contact form) involve building or developing a custom feature within our existing plugin.
 Most common scenarios are as follows:

 1. You are a developer who uses our plugin & happen to come up with brilliant feature to add to the plugin.
 Many times, such a feature is on our roadmap for the same plugin or as a premium add-on.

 2. You are a Creative Agency with a client, whose website uses BuddyPress Media for community sharing.
 Now your client wants to add a specific feature within the already existing plugin (This happens a lot!).

 3. You are or you will be a Venture Capitalist with faith in rtCamp & wants to support our "premium add-on" development.

 Finding the  best solution which fits all 3 scenarios listed above was tough, so we came up with multiple options for you to choose: